jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 ```

 2015.
-Stephany, Alex.
-The Business of Sharing: Mak-
+Stephany, Alex. _The Business of Sharing: Mak-_
-ing in the New Sharing Economy.
-New York:
+_ing in the New Sharing Economy._ New York:
 Palgrave Macmillan, 2015.
-Stepper, John.
-Working Out Loud: For a Better
+Stepper, John. _Working Out Loud: For a Better_
-Career and Life.
-New York: Ikigai Press,
+_Career and Life._ New York: Ikigai Press,
 2015.
-Sull, Donald, and Kathleen M. Eisenhardt.
-Sim-
+Sull, Donald, and Kathleen M. Eisenhardt. _Sim-_
-ple Rules: How to Thrive in a Complex World.
+_ple Rules: How to Thrive in a Complex World._
 Boston: Houghton Mifflin Harcourt, 2015.
-Sundararajan, Arun.
-The Sharing Economy: The
+Sundararajan, Arun. _The Sharing Economy: The_
-End of Employment and the Rise of Crowd-
+_End of Employment and the Rise of Crowd-_
-Based Capitalism.
+_Based Capitalism_.
 Cambridge, MA: MIT
 Press, 2016.
-Surowiecki, James.
-The Wisdom of Crowds.
-New
+Surowiecki, James. _The Wisdom of Crowds._ New
 York: Anchor Books, 2005.
-Tapscott, Don, and Alex Tapscott.
-Blockchain
+Tapscott, Don, and Alex Tapscott. _Blockchain_
-Revolution: How the Technology Behind
+_Revolution: How the Technology Behind_
-Bitcoin Is Changing Money, Business, and the
+_Bitcoin Is Changing Money, Business, and the_
-World.
-Toronto: Portfolio, 2016.
+_World._ Toronto: Portfolio, 2016.
-Tharp, Twyla.
-The Creative Habit: Learn It and
+Tharp, Twyla. _The Creative Habit: Learn It and_
-Use It for Life.
+_Use It for Life_.
 With Mark Reiter.
 New York:
 Simon and Schuster, 2006.
-Tkacz, Nathaniel.
-Wikipedia and the Politics of
+Tkacz, Nathaniel. _Wikipedia and the Politics of_
-Openness.
-Chicago: University of Chicago
+_Openness._ Chicago: University of Chicago
 Press, 2015.
 Van Abel, Bass, Lucas Evers, Roel Klaassen,
-and Peter Troxler, eds.
-Open Design Now:
+and Peter Troxler, eds. _Open Design Now:_

 _Why Design Cannot Remain Exclusive._ Am-
 sterdam: BIS Publishers, with Creative